ikrima/gamedevguide/contents/guides/ue4guide/build-guide/Utilities/KL Automation Scripts.md

 You can also choose the rebuild method: iterate (incremental), rebuild (clean+rebuild), clean (just deletes the files)

-The \'rebuild\' option is still flakey because UAT sometimes deletes downstream dependencies but doesn\'t rebuild them.
+The 'rebuild' option is still flakey because UAT sometimes deletes downstream dependencies but doesn't rebuild them.
 If you want to do a rebuild, do the command with -r clean and then again with -r iterate